 Go to TOP

-Two books are planned under the overall editorship of Professor John Prag, retired Keeper of Archaeology at the Manchester Museum and co-ordinator of the whole project.
+Two books have been published under the overall editorship of Professor John Prag, retired Keeper of Archaeology at the Manchester Museum and co-ordinator of the whole project.
 The first is a detailed review of the archaeological findings from the AELP which was published in September 2005 by British Archaeological Reports (see details below).
-The second book is a general account which will include a summary of the archaeology, geology, mining and mining history, natural history, social history and local buildings compiled by the various specialists who form the project's research team.
-This book is due to be published in 2008 as a joint venture by Manchester University Press and the National Trust: most has been written and refereed already.
-These publications will be a notable milestone in the history of the area.
+The second book is a general account which includes a summary of the archaeology, geology, mining and mining history, natural history, social history and local buildings compiled by the various specialists who form the project's research team.
+This book was published in 2016 as a joint venture by Manchester University Press and the National Trust.
+These publications are a notable milestone in the history of the area.

-["The Archaeology of Alderley Edge" edited by Simon Timberlake and A.J.N.W.
-Prag, British Archaeological Reports 396, 2005 published by John and Erica Hedges Ltd (www.barhedges.com) available from Hadrian Books, 122 Banbury Road, Oxford OX2 7BP (e-mail: firstname.lastname@example.org or web: www.hadrianbooks.co.uk).]
+"The Archaeology of Alderley Edge" edited by Simon Timberlake and A.J.N.W.
+Prag, British Archaeological Reports 396, 2005, published by John and Erica Hedges Ltd available from British Archaeological Reports Ltd, 122 Banbury Road, Oxford OX2 7BP (www.barpublishing.com).

 At the start of the project, it was decided that as much use as possible should be made of the skills and expertise of a number of individuals who had worked independently and together on Alderley Edge.
 This steering group combined geologists, archaeologists, botanists, biologists, historians, recorders, archivists and representatives of the National Trust, DCC and local landowners.
 The group met regularly during the main period of the project and both contributed directly to and guided the work of the full-time project members.